jamesmckeon/react-simple-signature/README.md

 # react-simple-signature

-A lightweight, high-DPI-aware React component for capturing lines drawn via touch or mouse.
-Designed with smooth stroke rendering, image export, and an exposed `ref` that allows consumers clear the component.
+A lightweight React component for capturing lines drawn via touch or mouse.
+Designed with smooth stroke rendering, high-DPI support, image export, and an exposed `ref` that allows consumers clear the component.

 ---

 ## Background

-I created `react-simple-signature` because I needed a clean, modern signature pad for a React app that worked seamlessly with TypeScript, supported high-DPI displays, and allowed programmatic control (like clearing the canvas).
-Most existing packages were either outdated, lacked TypeScript support, or didn't render smoothly across devices.
-This component aims to be simple, performant, and easy to integrate into any React project.
+I built `react-simple-signature` to provide a minimal, easy-to-use solution for capturing signatures in React applications without dealing with HTML canvas complexity.
+It works seamlessly with both touch and mouse input, supports high-DPI displays for crisp rendering, and exposes a simple `ref` API for programmatic clearing.
+The component is unopinionated about styling, letting you integrate it into any design system, and it outputs image data in common formats without requiring deep canvas knowledge.

 ---